Taxes can be overwhelming, but they are essential to managing a successful business.

-Other Important Sales Tax Facts for Online Sellers
+Other Important Ecommerce Sales Tax Facts for Online Sellers

 With that, you have the basics you need to be sales tax compliant.

 If you do retail arbitrage – buying items at retail with the intent to resell them yourself – then you are not required to pay sales tax on those items if you present your resale certificate to a participating retailer.

-So if you do have a valid resale certificate, but the retailer from which you are buying items to resale charges you sales tax, you are often able to reclaim the sales tax you paid on your next sales tax filing.
+So if you do have a valid resale certificate, but the retailer from which you are buying items to resell charges you sales tax, you are often able to reclaim the sales tax you paid on your next sales tax filing.

-Also keep in mind that resale certificates are strictly to be used to buy items you truly plan to resale.
+Also, keep in mind that resale certificates are strictly to be used to buy items you truly plan to resell.
 It is unlawful to use your resale certificate to buy items like office or packing supplies, or items for personal use.

 Business activities such as hiring an employee in another state, or opening a location in another state, or simply making over a certain amount of sales or making a certain number of sales transactions in a state may mean that you now have sales tax nexus in new states.
 TaxJar’s Sales Tax Insights report will warn you if you are about to hit a threshold.

 Conversely, you may also close a location or have an employee leave your company, which means that you no longer have nexus in a state.

-If your sales tax liability changes, be sure to update your sales tax permits with each state, and also to update your sales tax collection on your various shopping cart and marketplaces.
+If your sales tax liability changes, be sure to update your sales tax permits with each state, and also to update your sales tax collection on your various shopping carts and marketplaces.

 A periodic review will ensure that you are fully sales tax compliant.

 For more information about internet sales tax, you can check with your state’s department of revenue or a qualified sales tax professional.